DUNE-DAQ/daqsystemtest/integtest/README.md

+This is only a test.
+If you're not John Freeman you shouldn't be on this branch.

 # 21-Sep-2022, ELF and KAB

 Here is the command for fetching a file that has WIB data in it (to be used in generating emulated data):